Speaker 10.06.25

-Over the course of his nearly 20-year career, Richard Deutsch has been at the center of some of the most important issues in international arbitration, commercial litigation and government investigations.
+Over the course of his 20-year career, Richard Deutsch has been at the center of some of the most important issues in international arbitration, both as counsel and arbitrator.
+He was named a “Lawyer of the Year for International Commercial Arbitration” by Best Lawyers in America for 2023.

 View More